Business Resources for Online Shop Owners

 Plus, if you sign up through my link you’ll earn $30 worth of credits.
-Perfect for when you want to upgrade to automatic campaigns, such as a welcome series for new customers or abandoned cart recovery.
+Perfect for when you want to upgrade to advanced features, such as abandoned cart recovery.

 Investment: Free up to 2,000 subscribers, starts at $10/month

 A great secondary option for email service.
 Out of the box for free (up to 1,000 subscribers) you get access to features such as autoresponders so you can send welcome campaigns.